Package 'dst'

 lab

-A character vector containing the names of the elements to add to the frame of discernment.
+A character vector containing the names of the elements to add to the SSR.

 Value